volodk/randbean/README.md

 nicebean
 ========

-Populates java beans with random data, useful in unit tests
+Summary: Populates java beans with random dummy data and makes your life a bit easier ...

-If you need to fill a pojo object with dummy data and you do not want to type a lot of lines like these
+When: If you need to fill a pojo object with dummy data and you really want to avoid tons of keystrokes like these

 obj.setPropertyA(...)
 obj.setPropertyB(...)